 I was worried when I first landed in London how much the cost of eating would be.
 Naturally I tried to save every penny in my early days.
 I’ve since realised the cost of groceries is often less than back in Australia or New Zealand.
 I’m alright with the quality even at the lower tier supermarkets like Aldi or Lidl.
 If you’re feeling more snobby, head to Tesco or Sainsbury’s (or Boots) for your usual branded stuff.

 - Hot Dinners, Time Out, D&D London – these are a bit of a holy trinity in my books.
 They each have an offer section in their sites, they partner with various restaurants and offer dining for up to 50% off.
 It’s a great way to find some new places and get a meal close to what you would pay to make it yourself.
 They’re not always the best places, mind you.
-Bookatable also has an equivalent.
+Bookatable and Firsttable are also similar.

 - MealPal, LunchSmarter (formerly Mealfix) – both of these are quirky little lunch services.
 If you happen to work in either Soho or City of London, you pay a subscription and get a pre-ordered lunch for less than £5 a pop.
 Trial periods means that the meals come down to even less that that.